mn-munoz/startup/README.md

 Honestly this is a work in progress.
 I need to learn more javascript to know how to use it in the project but this is an idea:

 - login - onece you login you enter the character gallery - DONE
 - database - display the character cards of the specific user
 - Websocket - shows when another user has created a character card - DONE
-- Application logic - creating the cards
+- Application logic - creating the cards - DONE

 ## Service Deliverance